 Standard vehicle parking costs $25 per day at Disney’s Hollywood Studios, and an upgrade to preferred parking costs $45-$50, depending on the season.
 A tram picks guests up in the parking lot to transport them to the park gates, which is especially helpful if you have to park far away from the entrance.
 Hotel buses, Disney World buses, Minnie Vans, taxis, and ride-share services including Uber and Lyft all reach the park through this main parking lot.

 The Disney Skyliner gondola system now connects Disney’s Hollywood Studios to Epcot via the International Gateway entrance, located within the World Showcase.
-Disney’s Caribbean Beach Resort, Disney’s Art of Animation Resort, Disney’s Pop Century Resort, and Disney’s Riviera Resort also reach Disney’s Hollywood Studios via the Disney Skyliner.
+To reach Epcot from Disney’s Hollywood Studios, guests will board the gondola system and disembark at Disney’s Caribbean Beach Resort, transferring to another Skyliner at that station to reach Epcot.
+Guests at Disney’s Art of Animation Resort, Disney’s Pop Century Resort, Disney’s Caribbean Beach Resort, and Disney’s Riviera Resort can also reach Disney’s Hollywood Studios via the Disney Skyliner.

 Guests at Disney’s BoardWalk Inn, Disney’s Beach Club Resort, Disney’s Yacht Club Resort, and the Walt Disney World Swan and Dolphin Hotels can walk or take a short boat ride directly to Hollywood Studios as well.

 Hollywood Studios Hours